CNebulaX Handbook (built 1.06.04, September 9th 2006)

 (2) Close icon in the Main Map

-the program showing the SAVE INI dialog (it allows saving
+close icons terminate the program showing the SAVE INI

-the configuration at your will).
-If you accept saving the configuration and
+dialog (it allows saving the configuration at your will).
+If you accept

-have loaded or created an observing program, the close dialog also saves it.
+saving the configuration and have loaded or created an observing program, or

+them.
 There are extra buttons to save specifically the INI

 file (Setup/Configuration tab, "Save INI"